discreetlogcontracts/dlcspecs/Transactions.md

 * Signatures are 72 bytes long.
 * There are a small number of outputs (thus 1 byte to count them).
-* There are always both an offerer output and an accepter output.

 This yields the following *expected weights* (details of the computation below):